Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 4. San Diego 100 offers a 50% refund for any entrant who withdraws by notifying the RD prior to April 15.
 There are no refunds after April 15 since after that date all funds are obligated and permits are finalized.
 There are no rollovers or transfer of race entrant fees.

-5. In addition to the San Diego web site, the race has a Facebook Page (the Official San Diego 100) as well as an Instragram account which are linked on the San Diego 100 webpage.
+5. In addition to the San Diego website, the race has a Facebook Page (the Official San Diego 100) as well as an Instagram account, which is linked on the San Diego 100 webpage.
 No vital information will be posted solely on social media, but there will be lots of fun nuggets going up on the various accounts, and we encourage you to log on and check it out sometime.
-Having said that, the primary method to disseminate race information is through your email address that you used to sign up on Ultrasignup.
+Having said that, the primary method to disseminate race information is through the email address that you used to sign up on Ultrasignup.
 If you change your email address, please contact us with your new address, so as to continue to receive all Race Information Letters.
-Also, please periodically check the race web site homepage for updates.
-If you have any questions or concerns that are not addressed on the web site, feel free to contact us anytime at: sandiego100RD@gmail.com.
+Also, please periodically check the race website homepage for updates.
+If you have any questions or concerns that are not addressed on the website, feel free to contact us anytime at sandiego100RD@gmail.com.
 You are responsible for any and all information in the e-mails sent to you, so please read them.

 6. There will be a series of informal training runs and everyone is invited so please invite your friends and family if they want to join.
 If you run all five of these training runs, you will cover about 95 percent of the course.
 Both of us will be out at all the runs, running with you or working an aid station and/or the finish line.
 If you have any questions about the race, you will have a captive audience to answer any of your concerns, and we would love to meet those of you we don’t know already.